jngaravitoc/visualizations/README.md

 # MW_viz
-Cool vizuals of the MW
+Visuals of the Milky Way Galaxy